This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 How to Assert Your Rights in the Workplace

-Information from Neighborhood Legal Services Association on how to assert your rights in the workplace.
+Information from Neighborhood Legal Services Association on what your rights are in the workplace and how to assert those rights.

 Know Your Employment Rights